Rufus King (general): Early life

 King was born in New York City, New York, to Charles King, president of Columbia College, and Eliza Gracie.
 He was the grandson of Rufus King, delegate for Massachusetts to the Continental Congress and the Constitutional Convention and U.S. Senator from New York.
 The Kings were part of the King family of Massachusetts, New York, and Maine.
-After graduation from Columbia Grammar & Preparatory School, King enrolled in the United States Military Academy at West Point in 1829 and graduated the fourth in his class.
+After graduation from Columbia Grammar & Preparatory School, King enrolled in the United States Military Academy at West Point in 1829 and graduated fourth in his class.
 He was commissioned into the United States Corps of Engineers in 1833 but resigned in 1836 to become the civil engineer for the New York and Erie Railroad.

 After three years with the railroad, King decided to change his career path and became a newspaper editor.
 He worked at the Albany Daily Advertiser and the Albany Evening Journal, which were published by Thurlow Weed, a leading figure in the New York's Whig Party.
-In 1839, King was appointed adjutant general of the New York State Militia by Governor William H. Seward, a political ally of Weed, and held this post until 1843.
+In 1839, King was appointed Adjutant General of New York by Governor William H. Seward, a political ally of Weed, and held this post until 1843.